How to Sync NetSuite Records to MongoDB for Analytics

 Step 1: Schedule Trigger

 Drop a Trigger node onto the canvas and set its type to Schedule.
-Pick a cadence that matches how fresh your dashboards need to be - daily at 02:00 works well for nightly refreshes, or every 15 minutes for near-real-time.
-For incremental syncs, the trigger exposes the previous run's timestamp.
+A Schedule trigger uses a 5-field cron expression plus an IANA timezone.
+Pick a cadence that matches how fresh your dashboards need to be: 0 2 * * * in Australia/Sydney works well for nightly refreshes, or */15 * * * * for near-real-time.
+The trigger's output is {{ trigger.scheduledAt }}, the time this run fired, which you use to compute an incremental window.

 These two values drive the SuiteQL WHERE clauses in the next step, making each run incremental.
+Overlapping the lookback window is safe because the upsert in Step 5 is idempotent.

 Step 3: Query NetSuite with SuiteQL